neilstephen2001/LastfmToSpotify/README.md

 <br>

 ## To-do:
-- Need to work out how to handle input errors (e.g. if last.fm username does not exist)
+- Need to work out how to handle input errors (e.g. if last.fm username does not exist or file uploaded is too big)
-- Add option to choose theme of embedded playlist
-- Might add an option to upload a custom photo when creating the playlist